nguyenntina/Seattle-Weather/README.md

 2. Create plots that answered those specific questions
 3. Interpret the plots

-The file that performs the data analysis is "weather_data_analysis.ipynb"
+The file that performs the data analysis is "weather_data_analysis.ipynb" and the file "weather_analysis_results.docx" communicates the results.

 ## Author:
 The author of this repository is Tina Nguyen.